ackinacki/ackinacki/migration-tool/README.md

 Options:
   -p <DB_PATH>
-          The path to the DB files (node.db and node-archive.db).
-Creates and inits to the latest version if they are missing -n, --node [<SCHEMA_VERSION>]
+          The path to the DB file (bm-archive.db).
+Creates and inits to the latest version if they are missing --block-manager [<SCHEMA_VERSION>]
-          [DEPRECATED] Migrate the node.db to the specified DB schema version (default: latest) -a, --archive [<ARC_SCHEMA_VERSION>]
-          Migrate the node-archive.db to the specified DB schema version (default: latest) --block-manager [<SCHEMA_VERSION>]
           Migrate the bm-archive.db to the specified DB schema version (default: latest) -h, --help